zdravkov/kendo-docs/api/wrappers/jsp/comboBox.md

 ### enable `boolean`

-Controls whether the ComboBox should be initially enabled.
+If set to false the widget will be disabled and will not allow user input.
+The widget is enabled by default and allows user input.

 #### Example
     <kendo:comboBox enable="enable">
     </kendo:comboBox>

-### filter `String`
+### filter `java.lang.String`

-Defines the type of filtration.
-If "none" the ComboBox will not filter the items.
+The filtering method used to determine the suggestions for the current value.
+Filtration is turned of by default.
+The supported filter values are startswith, endswith and contains.

 #### Example
     <kendo:comboBox filter="filter">